The SolarFest Winter Workshop Series

 The event was very well attended on March 20, 2018 at the Grace UCC Church in Rutland, VT, hosted by Board member Steve Berry along with Pastors John and Tracy Weatherhogg.

-Climate Ride events bring together bright minds, breathtaking routes for all cycling abilities, and the unforgettable combination of passion and purpose for environmental advocacy, education, and sustainable transportation.
+Climate Ride is a community of adventurers dedicated to protecting the planet.
+Their events bring together bright minds, breathtaking routes for all cycling abilities, and the unforgettable combination of passion and purpose for environmental advocacy, education, and sustainable transportation.

 In 2016 Dave Conna worked with Climate Ride to get SolarFest listed as a beneficiary alongside prestigious organizations such as the Union of Concerned Scientists, 350.org, and the Nature Conservancy, to name a few.

 It was a stunning beautiful 3-day ride covering 208 miles through one the most acclaimed cycling routes in the world, with highlights including the Blue Ridge Parkway, Shenandoah National Park, the Old Dominion Trail, and the National Mall.
 Plus, they raised over $4,000 for SolarFest!

 Whether you are a veteran rider, or have never done an overnight trip, Climate Rides are a lot of fun.
 If you or someone you know would like to consider joining the SolarFest Team, please email Dave at [email protected]

 Energy $avings Day